kevinlondon/kevinlondon.github.io/_drafts/2022-11-30-backfill-considerations.md

 ### Prepare for Edge Cases

-Though not specific to a backfill, edge cases have a way of showing up when you're processing millions of items.
-Something that happens once in a million is a real edge case that you'll need to consider, especially if the backfill requires 100% coverage over the data set.
-100% includes *every* edge case, conceivably including malformed data, one-offs, or regional quirks related to the business.
+Edge cases have a way of showing up when you're processing millions of items.
+Something that happens once in a million is a real case to consider, especially if the backfill requires 100% coverage over the data set.
+100% includes *every* edge case, including malformed data or one-offs.

 You won't be able to anticipate all of these edge cases.
-It's worthwhile to plan time to diagnose and work through the edge cases which will inevitably show up.
+Plan time to diagnose and address them, as they'll inevitably show up.

 ## Communicate